AbuTalha3/Rock-Climbing-Competition-Fixture/README.md

 # 📖 Portfolio-Setup <a name="about-project"></a>

-Climbing Competition is an interactive website made with HTML, CSS, and JavaScript for a Rock-climbing-Fixture that has different pages.
+Climbing Competition is an interactive website made with HTML, CSS, and JavaScript for a rock-climbing fixture that has different pages.
 It is a responsive web page made for mobile, tablet, and desktop screens.

 *[Portfolio-Setup]* is an HTML CSS project